pandas-dev/pandas/doc/source/10min.rst

 Append
 ~~~~~~

 Append rows to a dataframe.
 See the :ref:`Appending <merging.concatenation>`
+section.

 .. ipython:: python